susam/cfrs/README.md

 --------

-See [Andromeda Invaders](https://github.com/susam/invaders), a 1980s-arcade-style game written using HTML5, Canvas, and Web Audio.
+See [Andromeda Invaders](https://github.com/susam/invaders), a 1980s-arcade-style game written using HTML5, Canvas and Web Audio.

 See [FXYT](https://github.com/susam/fxyt), a tiny canvas colouring language with stack-based commands.